hoodiecrow/automata-as-tools/README.md

 * `get` : yields the underlying value
 * `set ?value...?` : sets the underlying value by replacing a scalar or inserting new values in a set.
-* `forall var cond coll` : tests condition *cond* once for every member of collection *coll*.
+* `forall var cond` : tests condition *cond* once for every member of the component's value.
 The value of *var* is set to the value of the item when *cond* is evaluated.
 Returns 1 if every item passes the test, and aborts testing with a return value of 0 if any test fails.
-* `any var cond coll` : tests condition *cond* once for every member of collection *coll*.
+* `any var cond` : tests condition *cond* once for every member of the component's value.
 The value of *var* is set to the value of the item when *cond* is evaluated.
 Returns 0 if no item passes the test, and aborts testing with a return value of 1 if any test passes.

 **Creation:**